Guides

 Taking Medication

-Taking prescribed medication for conditions such as high blood pressure or high cholesterol could increase your pension income by over 6% and often much more in combination.
+Taking prescribed medication for conditions such as high blood pressure or high cholesterol may affect the rate offered by annuity providers.

 How and why do these factors increase pension income?